 Multiple anti-virus and anti-malware packages did not pick up malware, meaning they did not know this threat was on their machine.
 Custard’s Managed NextGen antivirus did pick up the malware so could have prevented the fraud.

 Also, bear in mind that online banking apps on a recent Apple mobile phone or tablet are more secure than using a website on your computer as it’s not possible to infect an iOS device with banking malware or install applications that are not from the app store.

-If you like to discuss the way your business handles banking security, then please feel free to call or email Custard who would be happy to help.
+If you'd like to discuss the way your business handles banking security, then please feel free to get in touch with our team of IT security experts who would be happy to help.